All students should strive to be fully committed to be fully engaged in the lectures, demos, and discussions that take place. You are expected to:

 Questions should be directed to the Coordinator of Disability Services in the Disability Services Office and Test Center, Kearny 300.
 Late notification will delay requested accommodations.

 Professor Sarachan’s addendum: Please speak to me about any thing I can do to help your ability to learn and be successful in class.
 Individuals learn differently and some methods of teaching can be more or less effective for different people.
 I’d like to hear about and discuss what I can do to help you achieve success, whether or not this is related to a documented issue.
+As one example: to support students requiring extra time for tests, I never give surprise quizzes.

 The work that students submit must be 100 percent their own.
 Anything else is plagiarism, which is a serious offense both academically and professionally.
 Communications professionals who plagiarize the work of others are fired from their jobs; students can expect severe repercussions as well, starting with a grade of ZERO on any assignment that the instructor discovers has been plagiarized.
 (Plagiarism also is punishable by further sanctions, up to and including expulsion from school.)
 The college’s academic honesty policy, which includes descriptions of problem practices, procedures for addressing suspected plagiarism and potential sanctions for violating the policy, is posted at http://www.sjfc.edu/PDFs/AcademicHonesty.pdf.